 - Chili powder, cumin, and oregano – They add aromatic flavor and a little heat to the beans and cooking liquid.

 - And sea salt – To make all the flavors pop!

 If I’m planning to eat the beans on their own, I also like to dress them up with a squeeze of fresh lime juice.

 This Instant Pot black beans recipe is super simple to make!
 Here’s how it goes:

 First, rinse and sort the beans.
 Any time you’re cooking dry beans, it’s important to rinse them well and pick through them to discard any stones or debris.

 Then, add the ingredients to the Instant Pot.
 Pour in the rinsed beans, followed by the onion, garlic, spices, salt, and water.

 Next, cook.
 Secure the lid on the Instant Pot and select the Pressure Cook function.
-Cook on high for 25 minutes.
+Cook on high for 25 minutes, or 20 minutes if you prefer firmer beans.
 (The entire cooking process will actually take longer, as the Instant Pot will need to preheat before cooking and depressurize afterwards.)

 Finally, allow the pressure to release naturally.
 This will take 20 minutes or so.
 When the float valve drops, remove the lid and season the beans to taste.
 That’s it!

 The simplest way to serve these Instant Pot black beans is as a side dish.
 Drain them and season them to taste with salt, pepper, and fresh lime juice.
 They pair well with any Mexican-inspired recipe, but I especially like them with cilantro lime rice and veggie tacos like these cauliflower ones or these jackfruit ones.